Uokoroafor/pgvector_django_play/README.md

 ## Access the Application
-Unless you adjust the ports, the Django application will be accessible by default at http://localhost:8000 and the PostgreSQL database will be exposed on port 5432.
+After starting the server, the Django application will be accessible at http://localhost:8000 and the PostgreSQL database will be accessible on port 5432 using default credentials provided by the `.env` file.

 ## License
 This project is licensed under the MIT License.

-This was an interesting mini-project.
-I hope you get some utility from this.
-Please reach out with any issues or concerns.
+This project was a fascinating dive into the integration of Django, PGVector, and Docker.
+I hope you find it valuable!
+Feel free to open an issue or reach out with any questions or feedback.

 ## Screenshots